apache/storm/documentation/ui-rest-api.md

+---
-# Storm UI REST API
+title: Storm UI REST API
+layout: documentation
+documentation: true
+---

 The Storm UI daemon provides a REST API that allows you to interact with a Storm cluster, which includes retrieving metrics data and configuration information as well as management operations such as starting or stopping topologies.